GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::{dropdown} Why are there whole/parts of rivers missing?
 The **DEA Water Observations** classifier that determines where water is observed does not work well where water is combined with vegetation.
 If there is vegetation obscuring the water (like a tree leaning across a river), the classifier will not see this as water, and the waterbody will be cut short, even though the river continues along underneath the vegetation.

-Additionally, the Landsat satellite data on which this dataset is based has a pixel resolution of 30 m by 30 m.
+Additionally, the Landsat satellite data on which this dataset is based has a pixel resolution of 30 m x 30 m.
 A pixel will only be classified as water where the pixel is almost entirely made up of water.
 For example, where rivers narrow or contain large sandbanks the pixel will incorporate these other signatures, and not be classified as water.

 Both of these factors mean that rivers are not seen as continuous features throughout DEA Waterbodies.
 Some rivers have also been split into shorter sections for ease of analysis.
 :::